 The British Association for the Advancement of Science (now the British Science Association) reported that these “men of science”, Sir Charles Wheatstone prominently among them, had received a grant of £250 for this experiment which was taking place in Woolwich.

-Surely, this must have been one of the earliest recorded use of machine to machine communication (M2M), before the concept morphed into the Internet of Things (IoT)?
+This must have been one of the earliest recorded use of machine to machine communication (M2M) – a concept which has now morphed into the Internet of Things (IoT).

-It has been more than 170 years since the connected balloon raised into the clouds to make things smarter.
-What a journey it has been!
-Yet, many new and exciting things are yet to come.
+It has been more than 170 years since the connected balloon raised into the clouds.
+IoT is an old story indeed.

 Silk and Innovation: The Jacquard Loom in the Age of the Industrial Revolution